ARION

 Fernando nodded.
 “That’s understandable.
 Listen, my dear, we’re going to let you rest your throat for now.
 Sleep if you wish, but we will be nearby in case you need anything.”
 The counselor put a hand up to his chest and added, “even if it’s only to talk things out.
 That’s what I’m here for.”

-The Sori domes were ready for habitation a day later and the aliens began moving their equipment from the cases inside.
+The Sori domes were ready for habitation only a day later and the aliens began moving their equipment from the cargo cases inside.
 They courteously declined help from the furman and remained busy well into the evening hours, coming out only to visit briefly with those who came to check in on them, and to take an occasional dip in the lake waters.
 While the Sori were never disrespectful or rude to the Terrans, they tended to keep mainly to themselves.
 Unlike Zaizen, who was alone for so many years, these beings had one another for company.
 The furmen hoped that while the aliens had only been on Bellerophon a short time, perhaps they might open up more as time passed.

 Once they had their abode all in order, they wasted no time starting their research.
 Dr. Kazama provided them with Carson Weathers’ original, unaltered DNA sample so they could make comparisons to his current makeup.

 Sean Barringer stood in front of the mayor’s desk with his large rabbit feet planted defiantly apart and gesturing in the air with his arms.
-The War Admiral pilot was angry, but it was all he could do to keep himself from pounding a fist onto the cougar’s desktop.
+The War Admiral pilot was angry, and it was all he could do to keep himself from pounding a fist onto the cougar’s desktop.

 “We’ve got Trina Barron tied up with fencing wire, staked to the ground and guarded.
 She’s growling and gnawing at the wire, for what good that will do her.
 I hope she chokes herself on it!”